In Southern California, San Pedro is known mostly for one thing: it is where Los Angeles’ port is located.

 The park itself is a long strip of grass peppered with palms and shrubs.
 There are tons of shade spots to relax or have a picnic.
 Bring a chair, table, and other goodies.

-Visit the Friendship Korean Bell
+Visit the Korean Friendship Bell

 The massive bronze bell was presented by the Republic of Korea to the American people to celebrate the bicentennial of the United States and to symbolize friendship between the two nations.

-The spot is popular with wedding, birthday and quinceañera groups not only because of the bell but because of the impressive views of the Pacific Ocean.
-This is a fun place to take out of town visitors!
+The spot is popular with wedding, birthday, and quinceañera groups not only because of the bell but because of the impressive views of the Pacific Ocean.
+This is a fun place to take out-of-town visitors!

 Plenty of free parking is available.